-Political conflict continued to set the tone in Venezuela during 2019.
+Protracted economic crisis continued to set the tone in Venezuela during 2019.
 Although initiatives to encourage political dialogue continued, and there was an expectation of a democratic solution to the differences between the government and the opposition, discussions stagnated.
-The socio-economic and humanitarian consequences of this impasse were the maintenance and aggravation of economic degradation, and with it: increasing unemployment, hyperinflation, the dismantling of industry and production, the deterioration of services, in particular health, education, energy, drinking water and sanitation.
+The socio-economic and humanitarian consequences of this impasse were the maintenance and aggravation of economic degradation, and with it: increasing unemployment, hyperinflation, the degradation of industry and production, the deterioration of services, in particular health, education, energy, drinking water and sanitation.
 All of this has had a significant impact on people's quality of life, highlighted by an increase in unmet basic needs and an expanding humanitarian response.

 In Venezuela we adapt our work to address the unique characteristics of each territory, with a focus on gender equity, respecting and incorporating cultural elements, and seeking to optimise the identification of people with a greater vulnerability to develop malnutrition.
 Priority has been given to children under 5 years of age, pregnant and lactating women, people with disabilities and older adults with severe illnesses.
-Considering the lack of official figures, we and our local partners implemented different strategies (surveys, anthropometric measurement days, etc.) in order to have quality information in the field, so we can identify the most vulnerable people, and adapt the humanitarian response according to their needs.
+Considering the lack of official figures, we and our local partners implemented different strategies (surveys, anthropometric measurement days, etc.) in order to identify the most vulnerable people, and adapt the humanitarian response according to their needs.